bryarrow/grok-ext-for-hgs/README.md

 ## Features

-same as [offical repo](https://github.com/hydroclaus/hgs_grammar) -everything between "Skip on" and "Skip off" is greyed out as a block comment;
+same as [offical repo](https://github.com/hydroclaus/hgs_grammar)
+- everything between "Skip on" and "Skip off" is greyed out as a block comment;
--the "problem description" at the beginning is greyed out as a block comment;
+- the "problem description" at the beginning is greyed out as a block comment;
--comments indicated by a "!" are greyed out (as comments);
+- comments indicated by a "!" are greyed out (as comments);
--file endings (.txt, etc.) of input files are coloured;
+- file endings (.txt, etc.) of input files are coloured;
--numbers are highlighted;
+- numbers are highlighted;
--domain names (porous medium, surface, etc.) are highlighted;
+- domain names (porous medium, surface, etc.) are highlighted;
--certain keywords ('end', 'clear', 'choose') are highlighted
+- certain keywords ('end', 'clear', 'choose') are highlighted

 ## Known Issues